Esri/arcgis-maps-sdk-kotlin-samples/find-closest-facility-from-point/README.md

 ## How it works

-1. Create a `ClosestFacilityTask` using a Url from an online network analysis service.
+1. Create a `ClosestFacilityTask` using an URL from an online network analysis service.
 2. Get `ClosestFacilityParameters` from task, `closestFacilityTask.createDefaultParameters()`.
 3. Add the list of facilities to parameters, `closestFacilityParameters.setFacilities(facilitiesList)`.
 4. Add the incident to parameters, `closestFacilityParameters.setIncidents(listOf(incidentPoint))`.